-Merit Network and Michigan State University are joint recipients of a \$10.5 million National Telecommunications and Information Administration (NTIA) Broadband Infrastructure Program Grant that will connect Michigan's many disparate Internet pathways.
+In 2022, Merit Network and Michigan State University received a \$10.5 million National Telecommunications and Information Administration (NTIA) Broadband Infrastructure Program Grant to connect Michigan's many disparate Internet pathways.
+Despite constraints in the advanced technology supply-chain, the project was completed at the end of May 2024.
+A ribbon-cutting celbration was held on September 10, 2024 on the campus of Michigan State University in East Lansing, Michigan.